 Why War?
 The Role of Envy in Instigating Aggression

-Our discussion is launched with the famous exchange of letters between Sigmund Freud and Albert Einstein in 1932 and subsequently published in Freud’s Collected Writings.
-This exchange of ideas occurred after World War I and before World War II at the behest of the Committee for Literature and Arts of the League of Nations.
-Although both men contribute serious considerations to the theme, Freud is documented as saying: “He [Einstein] understands as much about psychology as I [Freud] do about physics, so we had a very pleasant talk.”
+This discussion is launched with the famous exchange of letters between Sigmund Freud and Albert Einstein in 1932 and subsequently published in Freud’s Collected Writings.
+This occurred after World War I and before World War II at the behest of the Committee for Literature and Arts of the League of Nations.
+Although both men contribute serious considerations to the theme, Freud says: “He [Einstein] understands as much about psychology as I [Freud] do about physics, so we had a very pleasant talk.”

-Einstein stressed that despite advances of modern science, the issue of war, in fact, life or death for civilization has been unsolvable.
-Solutions, he said, must involve international tribunals for resolution and enforcement.
-All participants must acquiesce to this to ensure survival.
+Einstein stressed that despite advances in modern science, the issue of war---life or death for civilization---has been unsolvable.
+Solutions must involve international tribunals for resolution and enforcement.
+All participants must acquiesce to ensure survival.

-Freud then invoked the fact of humankind’s apparent evolution of culture and civilization stating that a sober view and deeper appreciation of the inevitable consequences of a future war [mass annihilation] may possibly be averted by a strengthening of intellectual life and a renunciation of base instincts such as violent aggression that may ultimately be self-destructive yet on a grand scale.
+Freud then invoked the fact of humankind’s advance in evolving culture and civilization.
+He stated that a deeper appreciation of the inevitable consequences of future war [mass annihilation] may possibly be averted by a strengthening of intellectual life and renunciation of base instincts.
+This denoted violent aggression that may be self-destructive on a grand scale.

-The present author's "Envy Theory" agrees with Freud's views, and goes beyond.
+The author's "Envy Theory" agrees with Freud's views, and goes beyond.
 Humankind's impulse toward self-destruction is innate.
 Yet, it cannot be diverted merely through intellectual work, which may devolve into defensive intellectualization.
 This, in itself, is a defense against the painful ambivalence always accompanying aggressivity.
-It is akin to a parallel unhealthy hyperactivity of cognition accompanying mindless behavioral hyperactivity.

 Real amelioration of aggressivity depends on both the typical development of empathy in childhood along with the earned expansion of empathetic concern that requires work on the self---introspection and taking personal accountability over a lifetime.

-Because psychotic anxieites, which tend to be characteristic of large groups, and the xenophobic need to see an enemy outside the self have considerable force in civilizations, individuals--to be and remain rationally free--must temporarily step outside the black box of conventional group identification and take stock of "self."
-Once this is done, one's natural inclination to participate as a group member may take on more realistic, less extreme, perspectives.
+Psychotic anxieties and irrational behaviors tend to emerge in large groups.
+There is a xenophobic need to see an enemy outside the self.
+Individuals--to be and remain rationally free--must temporarily step outside the black box of conventional group identification and take stock of "self."
+Once this is done, one's natural inclination to participate as a group member may take on more realistic, less extreme, xenophobic perspectives.
 Realistic individuals who own their own aggressive inclinations have a beneficial effect, to some extent, on larger group processes.
 Psychotic anxieties and extremism are kept in check.

 Freud, S. (1964) .
 Why War?
 In.
 The Standard Edition of the Complete Works of Sigmund Freud. vol XXII, London: Hogarth Press, pp.197-218.